p1ng07/rusty_boy/readme.md

 B: j
 A: k

+# Info

+- Does not emulate bootrom, and will not run alternative bootroms.

 # TODO

 1. Better timer
-2. Halt bug
-3. Turn into a gameboy color
+2. Turn into a gameboy color
-4. 2x and 4x speed
+3. 2x and 4x speed
-5. Cpu information window
+4. Cpu information window
-6. Memory viewer
+5. Memory viewer
-7. Save states
+6. Save states
-8. Quick reloading of save states
+7. Quick reloading of save states